drioemgaoin/MultiThreadingGetStarted/Readme.md

 Whenever you start a thread, a few hundred microseconds are spent organizing such things as a memory stack.
 Each thread also consumes (by default) around 1 MB of memory.
 The thread pool cuts these overheads by sharing and recycling threads, allowing multithreading to be applied at a very granular level without a performance penalty.

 The thread pool have a limited number of worker threads that can be run simultaneously because too many active threads can throttle the operating system with administrative burden and render CPU caches ineffective.
 Once a limit is reached, jobs queue up and start only when another finishes.

+Pros:
+- Reduce overhead of thread management (creation, schedule, release).
+- There is no worries about creating too many threads and hence affecting system performance.
+Thread pool size is constrained by the .NET runtime.
+The number of threads you can use at the same time is limited.

+Cons:
+- Thread can't be name so difficult to debug
+- No control over the state and priority of the thread.
+- When submitting a process to the thread pool, you have no idea when the process will be executed.
+Your process may be delayed when there are high demand on the thread pool.
+- The thread pool is not suitable when you want to run two tasks or processes using two threads, and need these two tasks to be processed simultaneously in a deterministic fashion.
+- The .NET framework uses the thread pool for asynchronous operations, and this places additional demand on the limited number of available threads.

 ### Enter the Thread Pool
 There are a number of ways to enter the thread pool: